rails-api/active_model_serializers/docs/general/adapters.md

 ### Attributes - Default

 It's the default adapter, it generates a json response without a root key.
-Doesn't follow any specifc convention.
+Doesn't follow any specific convention.

 ### JSON

 It also generates a json response but always with a root key.
 The root key **can't be overridden**, and will be automatically defined accordingly to the objects being serialized.
-Doesn't follow any specifc convention.
+Doesn't follow any specific convention.

 ### JSON API